-Click Finish to complete the rule configuration or Next to add another extra match.
+16 Click Finish to complete the rule configuration or Next to add another extra match.

 Your new rule is now ready to be used for recognition.
-See View Your New Rule on page 386 to determine whether it successfully detected the application.
+See View Your New Rule on page 390 to determine whether it successfully detected the application.
+The Version Data Rules tab shows all of the available version data rules in the current SAI.
+For more information, see The Version Data Rules Tab on page 300.